How to Buy Cases and Sell Singles

-- If you sell it by the case, add your retail price.
-Now add a bundle variant for the bottle, and label it clearly with "12 oz bottle" in the bundle variant name.
+- If you sell by the case as well as by portions, add your retail price.
+Now add a bundle variant for the bottle, and label it clearly with "Single" in the bundle variant name.
 Skip to step 5.

 - Select "Premium Beverage (6-pack)" as the component Product.
 A bottle is equal to ⅙ of the case, so enter 0.166 as the Qty.